michaelgpearce/parallizer/README.md

 puts search_service.search_result_for_foo
 ```

-If there is an additional method on your service that was not parallized, you can still call it.
+If there are additional methods on your service that were not parallized, you can still call them.

 ```ruby
 puts search_service.search_result_for_foobar # does a Net::HTTP.get call